fastrgv/RufasSlider/README.md

 Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings and Maboy games to be used interactively, using the (=)-key.
 This provides an amazing tool to learn to solve seemingly hopeless problems.

+FTTB, Annoy has no built-in solver, but the solutions are colocated with the input files under ./puzzles/.
+EG, for Annoying#16, input: ad16.blk; soln: ad16soln.txt.
+Note that you should turn on the alphabetic block symbols before trying to use a solution file.

 --------------------------------------
 ## Features